-Umeoji had frowned at the quantum of abandoned projects across the country and vowed to bring those behind the failed projects to book in line with the anti-corruption posture of the present administration.
+Addressing its inaugural session on August 21, the Chairman of the Ad hoc Committee, Hon.
+Chukwuma Umeoji frowned at the quantum of abandoned projects across the country and vowed to bring those behind the failed projects to book in line with the anti-corruption posture of the present administration.

-He explained that the mandate of the Ad-hoc Committee involved in the investigation of Federal Government’s abandoned projects from 1999 till date with a view to establishing the cost of award, period of award, state of completion and constraints inhibiting the completion of such projects.
+Umeoji explained that the mandate of the Ad-hoc Committee involved the investigation of Federal Government’s abandoned projects from 1999 till date with a view to establishing the cost of award, period of award, state of completion and constraints inhibiting the completion of such projects.

 According to him, as you are aware, Federal Government Ministries, Departments, Agencies,Parastatals, Commission’s and Boards awarded contracts for the execution of several capital projects to contractors since the return of the nation to democratic rule in 1999.